AWS Lambda#

 Installation#

-1. Install Amazon Web Services backend dependencies:
+1. Install AWS backend dependencies:

 python3 -m pip install lithops[aws]